 But this new MacBook Pro issue has me on a tight rope.
 If it fails on me soon, I’m going to be bitter and mad and not want to buy another Mac ever again.
 However if it was just a fluke and I get another four plus years out of it… well then the reality is that all my Macs have been long lasting and worth it.
 At which point maybe I should have bought a new M1 Mac Mini or whatever new pro machines they might announce in the coming months instead of a PC build.

-So one way or the other, the need for a laptop is less (if even) and the need for a newer editing desktop is more.
+So one way or the other, the need for a laptop is less (if at all) and the need for a newer editing desktop is more.

 So why not just switch the Mac Mini and the MacBook Pro roles?